Pyotr Konchalovsky: Work

 Konchalovsky was a very prolific painter, and is known to have created more than five thousand works over the course of his long creative life.
 His work demonstrates a "complex evolution" of styles.

 The influence of Paul Cezanne was "clearly visible" in Konchalovsky's paintings in the pre-WWI period.

 Heralded as a member of Russia's avante guard, post war he became a Member of the U.S.S.R.
 Academy of Fine Arts and a People's Artist of the R.S.F.S.R.

 His paintings are considered to have made a significant contribution to "the development of Soviet realistic art."

 Legacy

 Many of his descendants remained active in the world of art.
-His son Mikhail Petrovich Konchalovsky (b.
-1906) was a notable painter.
-His daughter Natalia Konchalovskaya (1903–1988) was a notable children's writer and her husband Sergey Mikhalkov a notable poet, the author of children's poetry and two versions of the State Anthem of the Soviet Union and the present National anthem of Russia.
+His son Mikhail Petrovich Konchalovsky (1906-2000) was a noteworthy painter.
+His daughter Natalia Konchalovskaya (1903–1988) was a significant children's writer and her husband Sergey Mikhalkov a notable poet, the author of children's poetry and two versions of the State Anthem of the Soviet Union and the present National anthem of Russia.
 They have two sons: Andrei Konchalovsky, a film writer, director and a painter (whose son Egor is also a notable film director) and Nikita Mikhalkov, also a movie director who, in 1994, won the Best Foreign Language Film Oscar for his film Burnt by the Sun.

 In 2006, his heirs established the Petr Konchalovsky Foundation, a non-commercial beneficial organization created to consolidate Konchalovsky's legacy.
 In addition to organizing exhibitions and presentations of Konchalovsky's artworks, the foundation is dedicated to conservation and authentication of the artist's work.

+A street in Moscow is named after the artist.